 Credit may be awarded to students who have completed college courses while in high school, provided that they received a grade of "C" or better in the courses and that corresponding courses are offered at Touro University.
 Generally, these courses should be taught by a college/university faculty member and not counted toward high school graduation requirements.
 Junior Year Freshman Center credit may be accepted, on the same basis as Senior year credit.
 Touro University reserves the right to re-test students on material earned in Freshman Center courses and to refuse transfer when standards are not met.

 APPEALING TRANSFER CREDIT DECISIONS

-Touro College maintains and regularly updates articulation agreements with the following:
+Touro University maintains and regularly updates articulation agreements with the following: